johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-Such protocol should not be able to define any non-distributed functions (not implemented yet), as it is strictly designated to define the distributed API of a distributed actor.

 And a "client" side application, even without knowledge of how the distributed actor is implemented on the "backend" may resolve it as follows:

 ```swift